Skip to navigation Skip to content

 \\INTERNAL.DEPT.LOCAL\Shared\NAT\SERDELEXCEL\WORKPRODIMP\Operation Blueprint Migration\RDT Release Icons\32w\icon-specialists.png

-Tell the customer that independence under the UTLAH criteria or exemption from the TAP Parental Income Test cannot be made until they are no longer living at their parental home due to extreme circumstances.
-Explain their review and appeal rights.
+Tell the customer that independence under the UTLAH criteria or exemption from the TAP Parental Income Test cannot be established if they are living at their parental home.

-Note: sometimes a customer will test their eligibility for UTLAH before they leave home.
+Note: sometimes a customer will seek to test their eligibility for UTLAH independence before they leave home.
 It is important to identify if there is any risk of harm to the young person.

 Make a social work referral immediately, where a young person is at risk of harm in the family due to abuse, neglect or exposure to family and domestic violence.
 This should be a warm social work referral, if possible.